Connecting the Vision

 In September 2021, the City Council approved the purchase of the Steinmart building and begin working on the details of the Core Area Vision Plan.

-The purchase and sales agreement were processed and finalized in November 2021.
+The purchase and sales agreement were processed and finalized in December 2021.
 The City paid $11.9 million to the Kinsler Family Trust.
 The purchase included the entire Steinmart parcel, including the building, parking lot and landscape areas behind the building.
 The current owner retained the building that houses the four inline stores to the north of the former Steinmart building

 Construction site of water district adjacent to the creek